GambuzX/bababui/README.md

 ## License :eyes:
-Feel free to use this bot and/or code as you wish, will be happy if it's useful to someone.
+Feel free to use this bot and/or code as you wish.
+Will be happy if it's useful to someone, consider leaving a star for me to know :star2:

 Am open to suggestions and available to answer any question you may have.